Find Affordable College Courses

 $3,495 Average Tuition & Fees

-Our analysis found University of North Carolina at Pembroke to be the best value school for communication and journalism students who want to pursue a degree in North Carolina.
-Located in the town of Pembroke, UNC Pembroke is a public school with a moderately-sized student population.
+Our 2023 rankings named University of North Carolina at Pembroke the best value school in North Carolina for communication and journalism students.
+Located in the distant town of Pembroke, UNC Pembroke is a public college with a moderately-sized student population.

-The average tuition and fees for an in-state undergraduate at UNC Pembroke are $3,495 a year.
+UNC Pembroke undergraduate students pay an average of $3,495 in in-state tuition and fees each year.
 Communication & Journalism majors at UNC Pembroke take out an average of $27,000 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $127, assuming that the borrower is on a 10-year repayment plan.

 Full Communication & Journalism at University of North Carolina at Pembroke Report